 photo by Peter Schaaf

-Praised as “a gifted guitarist whose energetic, thoughtful and artistic playing is wonderfully compelling and dynamic" (Sharon Isbin), Dr. Connie Sheu is a performer, teacher, and advocate of classical guitar.
-Her playing has been hailed by the New York Sun as “excellent, ruminative... scholarly."
+Dr. Connie Sheu is a performer, teacher, and advocate of classical guitar.
+She has been hailed by the New York Sun as “excellent, ruminative... scholarly" and in Soundboard magazine as “a superb character player.”
 According to Classical Guitar Magazine, “Her debut recording displays, without a doubt, her talents as a concert artist.”

 Past performances have brought her to Lincoln Center’s Alice Tully Hall, 92nd StY, Carnegie Hall’s Weill Recital Hall; the Guitar Foundation of America 2012 Convention; venues in Moldova, Italy, Hungary; and across the United States.
 She has been a prizewinner in numerous competitions, including the American String Teacher’s Association Competition, San Jose Young Artist Competition, and the Donald Miller Guitar Concerto Competition.